SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 ### Mention

-Thank you, [Unmesh Joshi](https://github.com/unmeshjoshi) for reviewing the article providing feedback.
+Thank you, [Unmesh Joshi](https://github.com/unmeshjoshi) for reviewing the article and providing feedback.

 ### References